cookpad/styleguide/swift.en.md

 let titles = recipes.map { $0.title }
 ```

-- **[MUST]** Use shorthand argument if closure defined in one line.
+- **[MUST]** Use shorthand argument if closure is defined on a single line.
-    - In contrast, Do not use it if closure defined in multiple lines.
+    - In contrast, do not use it if the closure is defined on multiple lines.

 ```swift
 // Bad